jackson15j/cv/craig_astill_cv.md

 * Participated in Community meet ups to expand usage from our UK/Norway offices to be used globally by all products in the [Cisco Unified Communications] portfolio.
-* Investigated Selenium Grid versus our in-house test manager.
+* Investigated Selenium Grid versus our in-house Test/Device Manager.

 ### Quality Assurance / Software Developer: [Cisco TelePresence Conductor] (March 2011 - Jan 2015)